-She is a writer and producer for television, with credits on Emmy-winning series, including ABC's NYPD Blue, The Practice and Boston Legal, Fox’s Ally McBeal and NBC’s Law & Order, as well as TNT’s Rizzoli & Isles.
-She was a finalist for the Humanitas Prize, for an episode of Boston Legal.
-Currently a showrunner and executive producer for an upcoming series on BET, she has sold projects in development to ABC, NBC and Universal.
-She has also been a featured speaker at numerous conferences and writing programs, and has appeared as a panelist on C-Span Close Up, CBS News, and CNN.
+Jill Goldsmith is a writer and producer for television, with credits on Emmy-winning series including ABC's NYPD Blue, The Practice and Boston Legal, Fox’s Ally McBeal and NBC’s Law & Order, as well as TNT’s Rizzoli & Isles, and was a finalist for the Humanitas Prize, for an episode of Boston Legal.
+She was previously a showrunner and executive producer for a one-hour drama in development at BET and has sold pilots to ABC, NBC and Universal.
+She has also been a featured speaker at numerous conferences and writing programs, and has appeared as a panelist on C-Span Close Up, CBS News and CNN.

 A contributing author to the book Lawyers in Your Living Room!
 Law on Television (American Bar Association, 2009), Goldsmith wrote the chapter “Writing for Television: From Courtroom to Writer’s Room.”